Appendix E: Legal Considerations

 The Homeland Security Act, as amended, requires DHS to “deploy, operate, and maintain” and “make available for use by any agency” capabilities to detect cybersecurity risks in agency network traffic and take actions to mitigate those risks.
 6 U.S.C. § 151(b)(1).
 DHS currently provides these capabilities through its EINSTEIN program and, as required by law, ensures all retention, use, and disclosure of information obtained through EINSTEIN occurs only for the purpose of protecting information and information systems from cybersecurity risks.
 See id. § 151(c)(3).
 Federal law also requires agencies to apply these capabilities to “all information traveling between an agency information system and any information system other than an agency information system.”
 Id. § 151, note.
 Because this statutory mandate defines “agency information system” as any “system owned or operated by an agency,” the statutory mandate itself does not always require agencies to apply those capabilities to systems operated by contractors.
 But existing policy requires broader application of EINSTEIN, and DHS and agencies can choose to apply the capabilities to contractor-operated systems.

 There are many provisions of law and regulation that that protect personally identifiable information by, for example, limiting access.
 See, e.g., U.S. Const. amend IV; Fed.
 R. Crim.
 Pro.
 6(e)(2)(B) (grand jury confidentiality rule); 5 U.S.C. § 552a (Privacy Act of 1974); 26 U.S.C. § 6103 (restrictions on access to tax return information); 13 U.S.C. § 9(a) (Census confidentiality statute); 18 U.S.C. § 2511 (Wiretap Act); 6 U.S.C. § 151 (DHS’s Federal Intrusion Detection and Prevention System).
-Personnel operating consolidated network architectures and shared services described in this report will sometimes require access to such information.
+Personnel operating consolidated network architectures, commercial cloud, and shared services described in this report will sometimes require access to such information.
 Technical capabilities and administrative processes will need to be developed to enable compliance with the laws and regulations applicable to each type of information.
 This will require a significant role for SAOPs and agency privacy programs.

 Request for Information from Third Parties